FriedSock/smeargle/Readme.md

 Which will work also.
 The commands of interest are `:SmeargleHeatToggle`, `:SmeargleJenksToggle` and`:SmeargleAuthorToggle`

 ###Load
-By default, smeargle will load up the jenks colour scheme.
+By default, smeargle will load up the jenks colour scheme on file open.
 You may change this functionality with the `g:smeargle_colouring_scheme` option.
 With `'jenks'`, `'heat'` or `'author'` as the possible options.
 You may also choose to not have a colour scheme load on file open, by setting the option to empty string.

 	let g:smeargle_colouring_scheme = ''